pmclanahan/basket-lib/packages/celery/docs/faq.rst

     >>> from myapp.tasks import MyPeriodicTask
     >>> MyPeriodicTask.delay()

-Watch celeryd`s log file to see if it's able to find the task, or if some other error is happening.
+Watch the workers log file to see if it's able to find the task, or if some other error is happening.

 .. _faq-periodic-task-does-not-run: